 Why do people think a glass plate is the ultimate user interface for music?
 Why do they buy retro-look synth apps?
 Glass-touch sucks, especially for musical instruments.

 Why are there no arrow keys on the iPad keyboard?
 Surely this is one of the clumsiest, awkwardly designed interfaces ever.

 Why do people think a black glass plate that's covered with the grease of your dirty hands, held together by a piece of cheap curved aluminium is a beautiful thing?
-Is it because everything Apple designs is beautiful?
+Is it because everything Apple designs is clean and beautiful?
 What a load of old rubbish!